aptima-ai/aptima_framework/docs/ten_agent/playground/run_va.md

 ## Bind Weather Tool to your LLM

-You can bind weather tool to your LLM module in the TEN-Agent Playground.
+You can bind weather tool to your LLM module in the APTIMA-Agent Playground.
 It's recommended to use OpenAI LLM below.

 1. When you have your agent running.
 Open Module Picker.